1962 Stanley Cup Final

 The 1962 Stanley Cup Final was the championship series of the National Hockey League's (NHL) 1961–62 season, and the culmination of the 1962 Stanley Cup playoffs.
 It was contested between the defending champion Chicago Black Hawks and the Toronto Maple Leafs who had last appeared in the Final in 1960.
 The Maple Leafs won the best-of-seven series, four games to two, to win the Stanley Cup, their first since 1951.

 Paths to the Finals

 Toronto defeated the New York Rangers to advance to the finals and Chicago defeated the Montreal Canadiens.

 Game summaries

 Stan Mikita broke Gordie Howe's 1955 playoff record of 20 points, finishing with 21, but it was not enough as the Leafs would defeat the Black Hawks.
 Dave Keon, making his playoff debut, scored two goals and an assist in the Final.

+Game one

+George Armstrong recorded 3 points in a 4–1 victory for Toronto as they took a 1–0 series lead.